 Heating power | KW | 240 | 240 | 240 | 1120 |

 High Temperature Car Bottom Furnaces are heavy-duty, rail-mounted industrial heat-treatment systems designed for intense heat processing—commonly operating between 750 °C and 1,250 °C (1,380–2,280 °F).
-Ideal for austenitizing, normalizing, forging reheat, and sintering, these furnaces excel in automotive, aerospace, steel, and heavy-equipment industries where large, oversized, or complex loads are routine.
+Ideal for austenitizing, normalizing, forging reheat, and sintering, these Car Bottom Furnaces excel in automotive, aerospace, steel, and heavy-equipment industries where large, oversized, or complex loads are routine.

-With a movable “car” hearth, these furnaces allow loading/unloading outside the chamber, minimizing thermal shock and preserving furnace lining.
+With a movable “car” hearth, these Car Bottom Furnaces allow loading/unloading outside the chamber, minimizing thermal shock and preserving furnace lining.
 They offer both energy efficiency and harsh environment durability.

 | Component | Function | User Benefit |